Code-Institute-Submissions/bucketlist/README.md

 ![](static/img/manage_division_screenshot.JPG)

 __Edit Division__<br>
 Edit a Division.
+Here you can change the name of a Division.
+This will be sent to the Mongo database and will be selectable when you want to add a New Intention.
 ![](static/img/edit_division_screenshot.JPG)

 __Add Division__<br>
 Add a New Division.
+Here you van add a New Division.
+This will be sent to the Mongo database and will be selectable when you want to add a New Intention.
 ![](static/img/add_division_screenshot.JPG)

 ### Code structure